foliovision/businesspress/readme.txt

 == Changelog ==

+= 0.8.9 - 2018/06/?? =

+* Bugfix - search term highlight issues when using FV Swiftype

 = 0.8.8 - 2018/05/30 =

 * Bugfix - number of plugin updates invisible, but red circle appearing in the menu